 Ad hoc Working Group on Governance

-The Ad hoc Working Group on Governance was established by the Governing Council at its thirty-eighth session in February 2015.
+The Ad hoc Working Group on Governance (WGG) was established by the Governing Council at its thirty-eighth session in February 2015.

-The WGG discussed several proposals regarding the List system and matters related to IFAD’s replenishments, reached consensus on some Replenishment issues, and agreed on some List definitions as guidelines.
+The WGG discussed several proposals regarding the List system and matters related to IFAD’s replenishments.
+It reached consensus on some replenishment issues, and agreed on guidelines for List definitions.
 The WGG finalized its report and presented it to the Executive Board in December 2016.
-At its fortieth session in February 2017, the Governing Council considered the report and adopted Resolution 194/XL entitled, Approval of the Recommendations of the Ad Hoc Working Group on Governance.
+The Governing Council at its fortieth session in February 2017, considered the report and adopted Resolution 194/XL entitled, Approval of the Recommendations of the Ad Hoc Working Group on Governance.